metal3-io/metal3-docs/design/metadata-handling.md

   `192.168.0.1` for a subnet `192.168.0.0/24`).
 - **fromHostInterfaces**: renders the MAC address of the BareMetalHost that matches the name given as value.
+- **fromLabels**: renders the content of a label on an object or an empty string if the label is absent.
+It takes an `object` attribute to specify the type of the object where to fetch the label, and a `label` attribute that contains the label key.
+- **fromAnnotations**: renders the content of a annotation on an object or an empty string if the annotation is absent.
+It takes an `object` attribute to specify the type of the object where to fetch the annotation, and an `annotation` attribute that contains the annotation key.

 For each object, the attribute **key** is required.